 Now that’s what I’m talking about, that’s how you write a Shinsengumi romance story Voltage!
 This route was a vast improvement on what we got during Hijikata’s route.
-I am very impressed with the quality of this story, the writing was stellar and the romance was believable and well paced.
-Unlike the more Shinsengumi driven plotline of Hijikata’s route, Okita’s route was much more character driven.
+Soji’s route in Era of Samurai is much more character driven.
 By the end I really felt like I got an intimate look at Soji Okita the man.
 From a young age he experienced the worst the world had to offer, so he dealt with it the best way he knew how.
-He internalized his trauma, until it was all that was left, leading him to become the very thing he hated.
+Okita internalizes his trauma.
+Leading him to become the very thing he hated.
 It’s only after he meets the MC that he learns what it means to truly live.

 Voltage really outdid themselves with this route and for once I have no complaints!
-I was much more emotionally invested in Okita’s character development, he just felt like a more organic and fully developed character than Hijikata.
 Because Voltage took the time to explain his past, I was better able to understand his present motivations and actions.
 Overall, this route was a roller coaster ride of emotions, one punch in the feels after another!
 I laughed, I raged, I felt those little butterflies in my gut, and this is only the beginning!
 I fell hard for this guy and you know what, I feel like Voltage is setting me up for the ultimate heartbreak in the future…